-You may pursue university student conduct action if the accused individual is also a Loyola student.
-Regardless of whether an incident is reported to local police or University Police, you may request accommodations, such as a change in your living situation after an alleged sexual assault or a change in your class schedule.
-You may also file an anonymous report with Student Affairs through its Title IX Report Form.
+You may pursue university action if the accused individual is a Loyola student, faculty member, or staff member.
+Regardless of whether an incident is reported to local police or University Police, you may request supportive measures, such as a change in your living situation after an alleged sexual assault or a change in your class schedule.
+You may also file a report with Student Affairs through its Title IX Report Form.

 4. Decline to file a report